opencast/opencast-docker/docker-compose/README.md

 relaying of the different workflow operations works correctly.

-The first (and usual) approach to that would be to use the hostnames of the containers for those URLs (i.e. `PROP_ORG_OPENCASTPROJECT_ADMIN_UI_URL`).
+The first (and usual) approach to that would be to use the hostnames of the containers for those URLs (e.g. `PROP_ORG_OPENCASTPROJECT_ADMIN_UI_URL`).
 If you do so, the links to the engage UI that will be generated from the admin UI will use those URLs, too.
 The engage UI as well will try to link the media with one of those provided URLs.
-If you know try to open those in a browser on your host, it will fail to resolve the hostname.
-This is because the hostnames are only known to the containers themselves, internally, but not for your host, which is external to this environment.
+If you now try to open those in a browser on your host, it will fail to resolve the hostname.
+This is because the hostnames are only known to the containers themselves, internally, but not to your host, which is external to this environment.

-The implemented solution is to agree on a hostname or IP address which is available and resolvable both internally and externally.
+The implemented solution is to agree on a hostname or IP address which is reachable and resolvable both internally and externally.
 The complete communication between the nodes will then be routed via this point (hence the `EXPORT` on ports `8081` and `8082`). `docker-compose` does not provide a (known) way of doing this automatically, so the user needs to find such a